Kanazawa Ishikawa, Japan Travel Guide

 Find at traditional Kaga Ryori restaurants.

-Highly prized, fatty white fish from the Sea of Japan, having a rich, buttery flavor.
+Highly prized, fatty white fish out of The sea of Japan, with a rich, buttery flavor.

 Served grilled, sashimi, or sushi.
 Omicho Market is excellent for Nodoguro.